MadanManav/MLFlow_tutorial_with_hyperopt/README.md

-# tutorial for using MLFlow tool with sample dataset (iris) and hyperparameter optimization with hyperopt library
+# Tutorial for using MLFlow tool with sample dataset (iris) and hyperparameter optimization with hyperopt library

 MLflow tracking:
 Mlflow have "experiments" as outer group in which runs are saved.
 This is useful when we have to compare runs which are intened for the same task.